Dsazz/langgraph-playground/README.md

 * **utils**: Utility functions to support the workflow operations, making the project more modular and reusable.

 This proposed structure can be used as a starting point for any AI-driven project involving workflows, decision-making, and content generation.

-## List of Projects

-- [Social Media Post Generator](./social-media-post-generator): Automates the creation of LinkedIn posts using AI for text generation, critique, and image creation.
-- [Image Agents](./image-agents): Handles image-related workflows using LangChain and LangGraph, including image recognition, creation, and people cropping.
-- *More projects coming soon!*